mtribes/samples-roku/ReadMe.md

-# mtribes samples - Roku
+# mtribes sample - Roku

-The sample projects below show how `mtribes` can be integrated with various Roku applications.
+The sample project below shows how `mtribes` can be integrated with various Roku applications.
-These samples demonstrate how to easily add targeting control into an existing app.
+This sample demonstrates how to add targeting control into an existing app.

 ## Running